-To be admitted to the Rhetoric and Communication major, students must (1) complete COMM 15000, 25464, 25902, and 26000 with a 2.50 GPA, and (2) attain a score of 70% or better on a school-specified grammar test.
-Students will be admitted as Pre-COMM majors until these two standards are met.
+To be admitted to the Communication Studies major, students must complete COMM 20000 Foundations of Communication.
+Students will be admitted as Pre-COMM majors until this standard is met.

 Graduate programs leading to the Master of Arts and Doctor of Philosophy degrees are also available.
 These are described in the Graduate Schools Catalog.